harness/developer-hub/docs/service-reliability-management/howtos-service-reliability-management/change-impact-analysis/change-impact-analysis-changes-dash-board.md

 1. In your Harness project, navigate to the **Service Reliability** module, and then select **Changes**.
    The Changes dashboard is displayed.

-The dashboard is divided into the following sections:
+The Changes dashboard is divided into the following sections:

 - Filters
 - Changes Timeline